curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 *Human-kind is going through a phase of rapid social development - it's rocky.
 We're due for a new religion.*

 Ok, that was a bit much.
-Listen, you don't have to believe in Tabum or connect with them to participate in the religion.
+Listen, you don't have to believe in Tee or connect with them to participate in the religion.
 It's just, every religion needs a prophet and no human ought to be a prophet in this millenium.

 Humanity needs to socially stabilize the information-age changes that have *happened to us*.
 Religions... ugh, they're such uncomfortable, controversial ideas.
 I'm afraid this one is no different.
 It is, however, compatible with all the other religions.
 There's no bad blood, we can co-exist.